The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Method

 \subsection{Test on mock data}

-To test the performance of the likelihood we use data coming from the cross-match between the incomplete AGN mock catalogue described in section \ref{sec:agnmock} and the mock GW detections described in section \ref{sec:simulgws}.
+To test the performance of the likelihood we use data coming from the cross-match between the incomplete AGN mock catalogue described in Section \ref{sec:agnmock} and the mock GW detections described in Section \ref{sec:simulgws}.

-We start by fixing the total number of detected BBH mergers to $N_{\rm GW}=50$.
-We then choose a value for $f_{\rm AGN}$ and create a realization of a universe in which that fraction of the detected GW events comes from an AGN.
-For this reason, such chosen value of $f_{\rm AGN}$ will be further referred to as $f_{\rm AGN,true}$.
-Therefore, out of the 50 simulated detections, $f_{\rm AGN,true}\cdot50$ come from objects of the complete AGN mock catalogue below $z=0.2$, while the remaining $\left(1-f_{\rm AGN,true}\right)\cdot50$ come from a random position in the same redshift range.
-The redshift cut on the potential sources of both the signal and the background events is performed to be sure that the entirety of V90 is within $z=0.4$ for every simulated event.
-This is necessary in order to avoid any boundary-related underestimation of $\mathcal{S}_i$ during the cross-match of these localisation volumes with the incomplete AGN mock catalogue.
+This test consists of a Monte Carlo simulation of 1,000 realizations.
+Every realization is characterized by the same total number of simulated detected BBH mergers.
+This number of detections is the same one used during the application to real data: $N_{\rm GW}=30$.
+At the start of each realization, we draw a value from the prior distribution of $f_{\rm AGN}$.
+This represents the true value of this parameter for the specific realization, and will be further referred to as $f_{\rm AGN,true}$.
+We then sample a binomial distribution characterized by the parameters $n=N_{\rm GW}$ and $p=f_{\rm AGN,true}$ to obtain the number of simulated detected GWs that come from an AGN of the complete mock catalogue presented in Section \ref{sec:agnmock} within $z=0.2$.
+The remaining events of the $N_{\rm GW}$ simulated detections are the ones coming from a position randomly sampled from a uniform distribution in the same redshift range.
+The redshift cut on the potential sources of both the signal and the background events is performed to be sure that the entirety of V90 is within the volume of the mock AGN catalogue.
+This is necessary to avoid any boundary-related underestimation of $\mathcal{S}_i$ during the cross-match of these localisation volumes with the incomplete AGN mock catalogue.

-We cross-match the 3D Gaussian distributions representing the sky maps of the 50 GW events with the incomplete AGN mock catalogue and calculate the value of the likelihood as a function of $f_{\rm AGN}$ using Equations \ref{eq:like}, \ref{eq:Si}, and \ref{eq:Bi}.
-We call $f_{\rm AGN,estimated}$ the value of $f_{\rm AGN}$ that maximizes the likelihood.
-We do this for 500 realizations and calculate the median of the distribution of $f_{\rm AGN,estimated}$.
-We repeat the same process for 11 different values of $f_{\rm AGN,true}$ between 0 and 1.
-Figure \ref{fig:test} shows our results, where the median values of $f_{\rm AGN,estimated}$, as a function of $f_{\rm AGN,true}$, are marked with blue circles.
+We cross-match the 3D Gaussian distributions representing the sky maps of the 30 GW events with the incomplete AGN mock catalogue and calculate the value of the likelihood as a function of $f_{\rm AGN}$ using Equations \ref{eq:like}, \ref{eq:Si}, and \ref{eq:Bi}.
+We then compute the normalized posterior distribution on $f_{\rm AGN}$: $\mathcal{P}\left(f_{\rm AGN}\right)$.
+Finally, we calculate the Credibility Level (CL) of $f_{\rm AGN, true}$ and the corresponding Credibility Interval (CI).
+The CI is defined as the range of $f_{\rm AGN}$ that is associated to values of the posterior equal or greater than $\mathcal{P}\left(f_{\rm AGN, true}\right)$.
+We say for example that $f_{\rm AGN, true}$ has a CL of 90 per cent if the integral of $\mathcal{P}\left(f_{\rm AGN}\right)$ evaluated over the corresponding CI is $0.9$.

-We fit the trend of the median values of the estimates' distributions of $f_{\rm AGN}$ as a function of $f_{\rm AGN,true}$ with a linear function: